Chart Color Schemes

 Household Composition

-Coorparoo features high concentrations of group households and lone person households, with a fairly typical median household size
+Coorparoo features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 59.2% of all households, including 24.7% couples with children, 25.7% couples without children, and 6.7% single parent families.
+Family households are the majority, accounting for 59.2% of all households.
+They consist of 24.7% couples with children, 25.7% couples without children, and 6.7% single parent families.
 Non-family households make up the remaining 40.8%, with lone person households at 33.4% and group households comprising 7.4%.
-The median household size is 2.3 people, which matches the Greater Brisbane average.
+The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households